SiliconLabsSoftware/docs-matter/sld251-matter-thread/chip-tool.md

 | -s, --ssid STRING        | Wi-Fi AP SSID that the end devices need to connect to |
 | -p, --password STRING    | Wi-Fi AP password                                     |

-These configurations are held until overwritten, cleared with cleanVars or when Raspberry Pi reboots.
+These configurations are held until overwritten, cleared with cleanVars, or when Raspberry Pi reboots.

 Active variables used by mattertool: